derekeiri/SMART_Imaging/README.md

 ## Getting Started

-* In XWF, turn off warning to not forget to take your dongle.
-The script will not continue if the pop-up remains.
+In XWF, turn off the warning to not forget to take your dongle.
+The script will be interrupted if it pops up.

-The batch files are described below:
+The batchfiles are described below:
 * *smart_imaging.bat*: The primary batch file.
 This is executed from a Command Prompt using Administrative Privileges.
 From the prompt, cd to the directory of the batch files then enter the following command:
 ```
 start smart_imaging.bat
 ```
-The batch command will prompt for information: path to save SMART information, path and filename of the image, image format.
-Examiner name and descriptions are included in the image file created by X-Ways Forensics.
+It will prompt for the following information: path to save SMART information, path and filename of the image, image format.
+Examiner name and descriptions, also prompted by the script, are included in the image file created by X-Ways Forensics.
 Prompts will also determine which supported bridge is used, if at all, for smartctl.exe to report on the drive.
 * *smart_imaging_config.bat*: A supporting batch file that is called in smart0imaging.bat.
 This may be edited with a text editor to specify the paths of the smartctl.exe, X-Ways Forensics, and WinMerge.